This short post introduces how to create your own OpenAI Gym environment.

 1. Top level directory

-Create a project directory and README.md first (README is just a blank file at this point).
+Create a project directory and a README.md file first (the README can be blank at this point):

 mkdir blocking_maze